March 14, 2013Vintage Dresses……All Found At The Local Thrifts!

 Since my favorite thrift “haunt” for vintage clothes shut down a while back I have not found a lot of really cool vintage clothing.
 I’m kind of at the mercy of what Goodwill has to offer, but I have managed to scoop up a few cool dresses!

 This first dress appears to be homemade, but the seamstress sure did a great job…she even made a little matching bolero!
 I think the fabric is silk faille.
 The dress is really cute – it has velvet edging all around the top and you can kind of see the velvet detail on the dress bottom too.
 Super cute!

-You know I love pink and I just could not pass this pink dress up for only $1!
+You know I love pink and I just could not pass this pink dress up!
 I’m thinking later 60s on this dress with those straight lines….maybe a formal gown???

 And here is the tag in the inside of the pink dress – Emma Domb.